Tina Matthews: Biography

 Out of the Egg was nominated in the Picture Book section of the 2008 New Zealand Post Book Awards for Children and Young Adults and won the award for Best First Book.

 Waiting for Later was published by Walker Books Australia in 2011.
 It is about a young girl growing up over an autumn afternoon and the strongest themes are family, love of nature and independence.
 Waiting for Later is illustrated with wood block and stencil prints.
 It was shortlisted for the 2011 QLD Premier's Literary Awards, the NZ Post Book Awards for Children and Young Adults and the LIANZA Russell Clark award for illustration.

 Matthews' picture book, A Great Cake is about imaginative play and home cooking.
 It is illustrated with stencils and woodblock prints and published by Walker Books Australia.
 A Great Cake was shorted listed for the 2013 NZ Post Book Awards for Children and Young Adults and won the LIANZA Russell Clark Award for illustration.

 So Many Wonderfuls, a picture book for the young and old, was published by Walker Books Australia in 2014.

 In 2017 Matthews self published Do What You're Doing, a read aloud, sing along story for the classroom, library or home about the perils of digital distraction and compulsive multi-tasking and the pleasures of giving something your undivided attention.
 It has been turned into a song by the Eeore Chanticleers.

 In 1993 Tina Matthews self-published the Black and White Baby Mobile for newborn babies.
 It has sold over 40,000 copies and continues to be manufactured in New Zealand and Australia, distributed from Matthews' studio and sold in shops throughout Australia and New Zealand.

-As well as creating picture books Matthews has taught puppetry at the National Institute of Dramatic Arts (NIDA) in Sydney for many years.
+As well as creating picture books Matthews has taught puppetry at the National Institute of Dramatic Art in Sydney for many years.

 She was writer and illustrator in residence at the University of New England, Armidale during May 2014.